Julian Assange Fast Facts

 2006 - WikiLeaks is founded by Julian Assange.

-2007 - WikiLeaks posts the procedures manual for Camp Delta, the US detention center in Guantanamo.
+2007 - WikiLeaks posts the procedures manual for Camp Delta, the US detention center in Guantanamo Bay.

 September 2008 - WikiLeaks posts emails from vice presidential candidate Sarah Palin's Yahoo account.